apache/mina-sshd/docs/technical/filters.md

 * `CoreModuleProperties.SEND_IMMEDIATE_IDENTIFICATION`: by default `true`.
 If `false`, the client sends its SSH protocol version only after it has received the server's.
 This is implemented transparently in `IdentFilter`.
 * `CoreModuleProperties.SEND_IMMEDIATE_KEXINIT`: by default `true`.
 If `false`, the client sends its `SSH_MSG_KEXINIT` only after it has received the server's.
-This is handled in a special `DelayKexFilter` that sits below the `KexFilter` and that is omitted on purpose from the above diagrams since it is a really special special case and including it would only have confused the presentation.
+The client thus has a chance to adapt its own proposal depending on the server's ident and key exchange proposal.

 These two options were introduced long ago to handle connecting to old SSH servers.
 In SSH version 1, the server sent its protocol version string first, and the client always came second.
 In SSH version 2, the